 52:15 So shall he sprinkle many nations; the kings shall shut their mouths at him: for that which had not been told them shall they see; and that which they had not heard shall they consider.
 The word "sprinkle" causes speculation, for it is not clarified to sprinkle with water or blood which means to purify, cleanse, and make holy, so, corresponding to the last verse, Jesus astonished men by the humiliation of His First Advent, so will He astonish them by the glory of His Second Coming.
 As they had mocked Him, they will stand in silent awe before Him.
-And "that which had not been told them, shall they see; and that which they had not heard shall they consider" refers to the facts of Christ humiliation, sufferings, death, resurrection, and ascension to Heaven.
+And "that which had not been told them, shall they see; and that which with which had not heard shall they consider" refers to the facts of Christ humiliation, sufferings, death, resurrection, and ascension to Heaven.
 These events spoken of in the Old Testament had never entered into their hearts to conceive, and their tongue hadn't spoken it.
-Looking back and seeing Him in that state, people will finally understand what Jesus endured to pay the price for their sin.
+Looking back and seeing Him in that marred state, people will www.pitwm.net/pitwm-versebyverse.html finally understand what Jesus endured to pay the price for their sin.

-Chapter 53:1-3
+II.
+WHO WOULD BELIEVE IT?
+ISAIAH 53:1-3